sli-cka/vikunja-voice-assistant/README.md

 > **⚠️ Important Notice:**
-> Due to a pre-existing integration with the same integration directory name, all installs of this integration done **before October 23** must be manually removed and reinstalled.
-> Sorry for the inconvenience!
+> If you were using user assignments before version 1.4.6, you will need to create a new Vikunja token with the `Projectusers` permission for user assignments to work again.

 ---